suffolklibraries/sljekyll/_events/sudbury-2019-02-09-harry-potter-lego.md

 breadcrumb: y
 ---

-Join us in our regular Lego Club spot for a special Harry Potter themed event.
+Lego Club members are invited for a special Harry Potter themed event.

 Book in advance by contacting the library.